aaditya-pdgupta/Logism_project/README.md

 $$\overline{\bar{A} \cdot \bar{B}} = {\bar{\bar{A}}} + {\bar{\bar{B}}} = A + B = Y$$

-which is required mathematical expression for OR gate.
+which is required mathematical operation for OR gate.

 ## Operation
 * When A is low and B is also low, Y is low.